-Immediately upon the effectiveness of the registration statement on Form F-1 to which this prospectus is a part, we will become subject to periodic reporting and other informational requirements of the Exchange Act as applicable to foreign private issuers.
-Accordingly, we will be required to file reports, including annual reports on Form 20-F, and other information with the SEC.
+We are subject to periodic reporting and other informational requirements of the Exchange Act as applicable to foreign private issuers.
+Accordingly, we are required to file reports, including annual reports on Form 20-F, and other information with the SEC.
 All information filed with the SEC can be inspected over the internet at the SEC's website at www.sec.gov and copied at the public reference facilities maintained by the SEC at 100 F Street, N.E., Washington, D.C.
 20549.
 You can request copies of these documents, upon payment of a duplicating fee, by writing to the SEC.